Sant-Thiago/Sant-Thiago/README.md

 ## About Me
-> Hi, my name is Thiago.
+> Hi, my name is Thiago, i am Brazilian 🇧🇷 and living in São Paulo.
 >
 > I'm currently studying Systems Development Analysis at São Paulo Tech College.
 I have a passion for learning and enjoy exploring a wide range of subjects.
 At the moment, I'm actively developing an application using Spring Boot, React, and MySQL.
 >